VoltaMission home › NDAA-compliant component sourcing

 Qualify the supplier with origin compliance in mind before you buy: verify the manufacturer, document country of origin and provenance, and screen against covered entities.
 VoltaMission does NDAA-aware sourcing so research groups can document provenance and stay eligible.

-What does NDAA-compliant mean for hardware components?
+What does NDAA-compliant mean for battery cells and BMS?